Use 'Enter' for

 As a suggestion, are not able to wrap around a particle of light

-And are not able to change the path of light
+And are not able to change the path of a particle of light

 Light and neutrinos in an electric field